TatianaFokina/a11y-blog/src/en/articles/is-sepia-mode-essential/index.md

 **Readability** refers to how easy it is to read a piece of text.
 It includes various factors such as font family, font size, line spacing and length, color, and contrast.

-**Legibility** relates to how clear and distinguishable individual characters and letters are.
+**Legibility** refers to how clear and distinguishable individual characters and letters are.
 It involves factors such as font type, character shapes, weight and width, letter spacing, and stroke width.

 If you combine poor readability, poor legibility, and dark mode, someone with astigmatism won't appreciate it 😩.